 1. What is the bursary value?

-$30,000, subject to guidelines set out on this website, to cover costs associated with the study and reporting
+$30,000 bursary, subject to guidelines set out on this website to cover costs associated with the study and reporting

-Nuffield will withhold some funding as an assurance on submission of an approved report
+Some funding will be withheld as an assurance on the submission of an approved report

-Likely costs exceeding this value must be met by the scholar
+Any likely costs exceeding the bursary value must be met by the scholar

 2. Will the program be different due to COVID-19?

 Historically, the scholarship tenure is a total of 16 weeks.
-As a result of COVID-19, this has been reduced to 14 weeks for 2021 scholars.
-The scholarships are broken into:
+As a result of COVID-19, this has been reduced to 14 weeks (98-days).
+The scholarships will be broken into:

-14-DAYS of pre- Contemporary Scholars Conference (CSC), Australia-based, briefings and visits, followed by attendance at the CSC
+14 DAYS: Pre-Contemporary Scholars Conference (CSC), Australia-based briefings and visits, followed by attendance at the CSC

-In addition to the scholarship tenure reducing from 16-weeks to 14-weeks for 2021 scholars, Nuffield enables scholars to include domestic, (Australia-based), research as part of the individual study component.
-A total of two weeks (14 days) of the 42 days can be used for domestic research purposes, subject to approval of a proposed itinerary.
+In addition to the scholarship tenure reducing from 16-weeks to 14-weeks, Nuffield is also enabling scholars to include domestic (Australia-based) research as part of the individual study component.
+A total of two weeks (14 days) of the 42 days individual study can be used for domestic research purposes, subject to approval of a proposed itinerary.

-Whilst Nuffield cannot guarantee when all travel restrictions will be fully eased, should the COVID-19 situation worsen, the scholarship program will be rescheduled or rolled over to extended timelines, in collaboration between the scholar, the investor and our organisation.
+Whilst Nuffield cannot guarantee when all travel restrictions will be fully eased, should COVID-19 travel restrictions continue to be implemented by government, the program will be rescheduled or rolled over to extended timelines, in collaboration between the scholar, the investor and our organisation.
 We want applicants to be confident about applying as we are committed to delivering the same high-quality and valued program as we have for the previous 70 years.